nilsmartel/js/README.md

 ## Parser

-At the moment all work is going into the parser
+At the moment all work is going into the parser.

 All Structures and Parser can be found in `src/parse/*`